 Skip to content

-After generation, the Java EE WAR file should be found in your project's target subfolder.
+After building, the WAR file should be found in your project's deploy subfolder.

 Automated Deployment During Service Generation